Polkas/ggcall/README.md

 `ggcall` is especially useful for R developers who build their own packages comprising functions that generate `ggplot2` plots.
 These functions often involve multiple layers and complex plotting logic.
 By using `ggcall`, developers can make their plotting solutions more transparent and reproducible, thereby enhancing the utility and reliability of their packages.
 Please note, `ggcall` is not intended for packages that create custom geom/stat functions.

-`ggcall` makes a developers life easier and limit the need to use base r metaprogramming or `rlang`.
+`ggcall` makes a developer's life easier and limits the need to use base r metaprogramming or `rlang`.

 An excellent implementation example is to create a bunch of ggplot templates, and we want them to be functions.
 Then, each template will generate the expected plot, and the ggplot2 code behind is easy to get.